 A lasting bond

 Today, the bond created by this act of generosity continues.
-In 2017, Ireland erected a statue in honor of the Choctaw, and in 2018, the Prime Minister set up a Choctaw youth scholarship.
+In 2017, Ireland erected a statue in its honor, and in 2018, the Prime Minister set up a youth scholarship.

 A weekly newsletter for History Buffs like you.
 Once a week.
 Cool stuff only.